kaiorosa1/100-days-of-code/log.md

 **Thoughts**: I started with the Canvas Project because it started raining and I don't want to lose my github streak because the lack of internet.
 Luckly, it stopped raining and my 100-day challenge won't be affected.
 Right now I'm in the last one and it's been very hard.
 I want to move on so I'll spend as much time as I need to finish this section today. yay I finished today!!

 **Link(s) to work**: Commit on Github :https://github.com/kaiorosa1/js-journey/commit/bc23fa25dec534b6e2ea05f383c75a14d46768c7

+### Day 41: March 8, 2019

+**Today's Progress**: I started off with Mini Project and I made the character move a bit.
+I created a function update that adds 1 to its x coordinates so it seems like it's moving.

+**Thoughts**: It's very hard to come up with ideas to the Mini Project Canvas JS.
+I want to be learning more about the designing process at least to have a rough idea of how what I'm gonna do beforehand.

+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/js-journey/commit/eb76874405e7a4161dff41326d29fb65d097068f